akshaymulik/bresenhalm/README.md

-# Bresenhalm
+# Bresenham
-Bresenhalm's Line plotting Algorithm on an Arduino with a 6x6 LED display.
+Bresenham's Line plotting Algorithm on an Arduino with a 6x6 LED display.